josephangbc/confluent-keda-poc/README.md

 ## Issues to think about
 - Message stuck due to error
 - Partition Key specified for topic.
 Large consumer lag observed on one/few particular partitions.
+- Metric watched is the max consumer lab for single partition

 ## Others